Vidhula-P/Packet_parser_with_DMA_engine/README.md

 FIFO OUT: d4f40099
 ```
 ## Conclusion
-The code successfully parses the headers and forwards the payload to the FIFO buffer as intended.
+The code successfully parses the headers and forwards the payload to the FIFO buffer.